-Sydnor, Emily (Forthcoming).
+Sydnor, Emily (2018).
 "Platforms for Incivility: Examining Perceptions Across Media" Political Communication.

 Using two survey experiments, I demonstrate that individuals' perceptions of incivility are shaped by the mix of attributes present across different media platforms.
 Generally, audio and video increase awareness of incivility cues as well as participants' evaluations of negative, emotional and entertaining tone.
 The social media platform Twitter is particularly entertaining in comparison to the other platforms studied.